 The doctoral program in Communication Sciences accepts students from across the United States and internationally.
-We accept a small number of students a year to insure high quality research training and close supervision that adheres to a mentor model.
+We accept a small number of students each year to insure high quality research training and close supervision that adheres to a mentor model.
 Our graduates go on to successful careers in the field working in universities, research hospitals, or clinics.
 Former graduates of our program have become leaders in research, professional organizations, and education.

 We expect our applicants to document a strong undergraduate and graduate record.
 Successful applicants will have strong letters of recommendation that highlight the applicants understanding of the profession and active participation in clinical and research activities.
 The applicant’s statement of purpose is also a vital component of the admission process as it helps with the matching of students with the appropriate academic mentor who shares similar interests.
 An interview is essential.